 Natural folic acid is a complex of related substances which are called Folates – Vitamin B9.

 Folates are found mainly in green leafy veggies, organ meats, brewers yeast, eggs, beans, sprouts, oranges, bananas and strawberries.

 These folates bypass many of those steps needed by synthetic folic acid, so they are regarded as more metabolically active, and they have also been shown to be actively transported into the brain.

-This is why I always thoroughly assess each and every one of my patients to make sure I give them the right supplement that’s perfect for their specific individual needs.
+This is why I put so much emphasis on preconception care and I always thoroughly assess each and every one of my patients to make sure I give them the right supplement that’s perfect for their specific individual needs.

 With all this in mind, I hope I have helped you understand that there shouldn’t be a ‘one-size-fits-all’ approach to folic acid supplementation.